-Here are some statistics from the Surgeon General and Journal of American Medical Association that are meant to alarm you and get moving, hopefully:
+Here are some statistics from the surgeon general and Journal of American Medical Association that are meant to alarm you and hopefully get you moving:

-They report, "that poor diet and physical inactivity could soon overtake tobacco as the leading cause of preventable death in the U.S." Obesity is now recognized alongside heart disease, cancer, AIDS and drug abuse as among the nation's most expensive public health problems.
-Over 132 billion dollars will be spent this year on treating afflictions related to obesity.
+They report "that poor diet and physical inactivity could soon overtake tobacco as the leading cause of preventable death in the U.S." Obesity is now recognized alongside heart disease, cancer, AIDS and drug abuse as among the nation's most expensive public health problems.
+More than $132 billion will be spent this year on treating afflictions related to obesity.

-When over 2 million kids are now clinically obese and an additional 25% are categorized at overweight, you cannot help to wonder that if this trend continues how we are going to find fit people to serve in the military and other public services.
-It concerned me enough that I created an organization designed to help young men and women who wish to serve to "get over the hump" and get fit for duty!
-It is called - HeroesofTomorrow.org - a site dedicated to preparing young men and women physically for duty as well as honoring those fallen heroes and donating proceeds to fallen heroes funds each month.
-If we ever need to go to war in a large scale like in World War II - the United States would have a hard time finding soldiers out of its young citizens.
+It concerned me enough that I created an organization designed to help young men and women who wish to serve to "get over the hump" and get fit for duty.
+It is called HeroesofTomorrow.org, a site dedicated to preparing young men and women physically for duty, as well as honoring those fallen heroes and donating proceeds to fallen hero funds each month.
+If we ever need to go to war on a large scale, like during World War II, the United States would have a hard time finding soldiers out of its young citizens.

-So, if you want my advice - do not try surgery, do not take diet pills, do not starve yourself!
-Instead, just start moving more and eating better.
-Notice I said better and not LESS!
-It is true - you can eat to lose weight simply by cutting out sugary drinks like sodas and juices and limiting the amount of fats and empty carbohydrates that you ingest.
+It is true.
+You can eat to lose weight simply by cutting out sugary drinks, like sodas and juices, and limiting the amount of fats and empty carbohydrates that you ingest.
 My father lost 25 pounds in one year by not drinking sodas anymore and drinking water instead.
 He did not change anything else.